 Current U.S. Topographic maps can only be viewed online at the National Map US Topo web site.
 To view a map for a particular area, click on Download Maps (Map Store) on the left hand side of the page.
 On the Map Store page, enter a place name in the search box to view the maps available for that area.

-- The National Map Viewer can be used to create a map interactively.
+The National Map Viewer can be used to create a map interactively.
 Users can zoom into an area of interest and specify the information to be displayed on the map.
 The map data can then be downloaded and used in a Geographic Information System .
-For assistance using GIS, ask for help at the Government Information Reference Desk, 4th Floor, Malpass Library.
+For assistance using GIS, ask for help at the Government Information Reference Office, 4th Floor, Malpass Library.